 Our mission is "To provide safe, decent and affordable housing; to create opportunities for residents’ self-sufficiency and economic independence; and to assure fiscal integrity by all program participants."

+In addition to providing homes, we offer various programs and services to our residents, including after-school and out-of-school youth programs.
 Teenagers in our HRS Cookeville neighborhoods are invited to participate in Teens Need Training, a series of after-school events and activities offering after-school programs, a summer day camp and community volunteer projects all funded through community partnerships with the Cookeville Police Department, the Cookeville Police Athletic League, and other businesses and organizations.
 KIDS Matter is an after-school reading program for HRS youth in grades K - 4 who reside in Cookeville.

 Highlands Residential Services, formerly Cookeville Housing Authority, was established on October 29, 1952, and construction began on our first low-income housing development, Perry Morgan Homes, in 1957.
 Currently, we operate 607 units, including 497 Public Housing units, 30 Low Income Housing Tax Credit units, and 80 Project-Based Section 8 Housing Assistance Payment (HAP) units for the elderly and the disabled.

 “At Highlands Residential Services, we are more than housing.
-We are building on community to make our neighborhoods, towns and our region stronger, and our new name and image reflect that,” said C. Dow Harris, Highlands Residential Services executive director.
+We are building on community to make our neighborhoods, towns and our region stronger, and our name change and image reflect that,” said C. Dow Harris, Highlands Residential Services executive director.

 Board of Commissioners